Elliot-codling/GraceEngine/README.md

 1. Download the project from the Github release page using your preferred method.
 However, you can clone from the stable branch if you wish to do so.
 2. Open up the project via VS2022.
 3. By default the configuration is x64-Debug, this needs to change.
 Click on manage configurations and press the +.
-4. Add x64-Release and change the configuration to x64-Release.
+4. Add x64-Release and hit save.
+Then change the configuration to x64-Release.
 5. Click the run button.

 #### VS2022 - MinGW